robertclayh/Brigadas-Salud-Materna/README.md

 - Google Sheets publishing is disabled by default.
   To enable it, set `ENABLE_SHEETS=true` and ensure `GOOGLE_CREDS_JSON` points to a valid service account JSON file.
   Share the target Sheet or folder with the service account email.
+- Setting `ENABLE_HISTORY_SHEETS=true` synchronizes the rolling history tables (`adm2`, CAST, ACLED events) to a dedicated Google Sheet (`HISTORY_SHEET_NAME`).
+  Leave it `true` for CI so the dashboard always has historical context, or flip to `false` locally if quota is tight.
+- The ADM1/ADM0 shapefiles are derived automatically from the ADM2 COD-AB file.
+  Set `FORCE_REBUILD_ADM_SHPS=true` to regenerate them (e.g., after pulling a newer COD-AB release).

 ### Execute